bootchk/nRF5rawProtocol/readme.md

 Chip families and board/modules
 -
+The project support nrf51 and nrf52 chip families, and two boards (dev kits or modules):  nrf52DK dev board and RedBear BLE Nano.

 There are two Makefiles, .nrf51 and .nrf52, for older and newer chip families.
-If you add source files or make other changes, make in both Makefiles.
+I hacked the Makefiles (from the original) mostly in the same way, duplicating hacks.
+If you intend to support both families and you add source files or make other changes, make the changes in both Makefiles.

 Also two .ld files (to configure different flash/RAM amounts.)

 (I haven't figured out whether I need to change the Eclipse projects linked resources.
 Apparently the Makefile doesn't use them?)

-Also, some #ifdef's in the code to account for different boards/modules, nrf52KD dev board and RedBear BLE Nano module.
+Also, some #ifdef's in the code to account for different boards/modules.
 Specifically, for LED differences.

 To change: copy one of the Makefiles.nrf5x over the Makefile and rebuild.
 (I haven't figured out how to configure Eclipse for two different Makefiles.)

 Other hacks:

-Remember I hacked the SDK, and if you switch nrf52 to nrf51, you need to do it in two places:

-(The hacks to allow C++ IRQHandler are portable nrf52 to nrf51.)

-Capitalization issues gcc_startup_nrf51.S => .s

 To allow a large program to load in limited RAM:  In gcc_startup_nrf51.s     =>   .equ    Heap_Size, 0

+Remember I hacked the SDK, and if you switch nrf52 to nrf51, I repeated some hacks in two places:

+- (The hacks to allow C++ IRQHandler are portable nrf52 to nrf51.)

+- Capitalization issues gcc_startup_nrf51.S => .s